Round 11 Community Grants announced

 3rd Space — Power for Connection (QLD)

-Our grant will help fund a secure phone charging tower for up to 150 people per day as part of their Power for Connection project, helping ensure individuals can stay connected to housing providers, Centrelink, health services, prospective employers, and family.
+Our grant will help fund their Power for Connection project, installing a secure phone charging tower.
+This simple but vital service ensures safe, reliable access to charge phones, helping individuals stay connected to housing providers, Centrelink, health services, employment opportunities and family.
 It also eases pressure on staff and boosts safety within the centre.

 The Blinman Community Shed supports the township’s 22 residents by providing a hub for connection, community gardening, and essential facilities.
 Currently reliant on costly petrol generators, the community has faced limitations in operating infrastructure and programs year-round.

-The Women's Shelter Armidale — Brew & Belonging (NSW)
+Women's Shelter Armidale — Brew and Belonging (NSW)

 Women’s Shelter Armidale has supported women, children, and young people impacted by family and domestic violence and homelessness since 1977.
 Their Brew and Belonging program provides over 400 meals each week, fostering connection, dignity, and consistent access to nutritious food.